trite/tabeurator/README.md

 ### Chrome/Firefox and Manifest v3/v2

-As of 2024-05-12 Firefox doesn't yet support everything I need in manifest v3, and Chrome throws deprecation warnings if using manifest v2.
+As of 2024-05-12 Firefox doesn't yet support everything Tabeurator needs in manifest v3, and Chrome throws deprecation warnings if using manifest v2.
 So for now the build process is bifurcated: there are `build:firefox`, `build:chrome`, and similar duplicates for various commands specific to each manifest.
 Naming them against Chrome/Firefox instead of v2/v3 is to keep development life easier as I test features out in each browser...
 But if later supporting more browsers that'll need to change most likely.

 Eventually this should all be able to work on manifest v3, once Firefox finishes implementing support for it.

+More info can be found in the CONTRIBUTING.md file.

 ## Shortcuts